raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        ...
 ```

-Another simple generator that transforms an iterator is `filterWith`:
+Another simple generator function that transforms an iterator is `filterWith`:

 ```javascript
 function * filterWith (fn, iterable) {